eddyystop/feathers-an-introduction/step-by-step/basic-feathers/database-connector.md

 ## Feathers is modular

 Feathers embodies the same spirit as the popular HTTP server framework [Express](http://expressjs.com/) .
-It is comprised of small modules that are all completely optional and the core weighs in at just a few hundred lines of code.
+It is comprised of small modules that are all completely optional, and the core weighs in at just a few hundred lines of code.
 How's that for light weight!
 Now you can see where Feathers got its name.